schwartzman/vela/content/programs.md

 We begin with questions:

-* What kinds of meaningful or interesting activities can we pursue on sailing boats, and in the uniquely remote locations which they can reach?
+* What kinds of _meaningful or interesting activities_ can we pursue on sailing boats, and in the uniquely remote locations which they can reach?
-* What kinds of activities might be particularly heightened by being pursued in this context?
+* What kinds of activities might be particularly _amplified in this context?_
-* *What singular gifts can sailors offer to the world?*
+* _What singular gifts can sailors offer to the world?_

 ## Overview & Examples